RAbraham/mercylog/book/_build/html/_sources/intro.md

 It is inspired by Datalog and its inspirations.

-It's addition to standard Datalog are:
+Its additions to standard Datalog are:
-- adding time explicitly to relations (inspired by Dedalus)
+- adding time explicitly to relations (inspired by [Dedalus](http://www.neilconway.org/docs/dedalus_dl2.pdf))

+Benefits:
+- reducing code size by atleast 50%([Overlog](https://dl.acm.org/citation.cfm?id=1755913.1755937), [Yedalog](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43462.pdf)).